 If we go by our definition of what it means to be a professional than anyone who auditions for and is paid to dance can be considered a professional dancer.
-Therefore to work out a percentage we found as many facts on how many people auditioned for a dance job and compared that to how many people were actually accepted or needed for the job.
-We only used sources that stated actual numbers rather than alluding to a statement such as ‘hundreds auditioned and only a few made it through’ which limited what we were able to report on and even the following numbers are most probably estimates or rounded out by the authors of the source articles all of which have been linked to.
+Therefore to work out a percentage I found as many facts on how many people auditioned for a dance job and compared that to how many people were actually accepted or needed for the job.
+I only used sources that stated actual numbers rather than alluding to a statement such as ‘hundreds auditioned and only a few made it through’ which limited what I was able to report on and even the following numbers are most probably estimates or rounded out by the authors of the source articles all of which have been linked to.

 |Show||How many auditioned||Employed||Percent of dancers employed|

 |Janet Jackson||1500 in person, (30000 online)||Janet has 14 dancers for her Metamorphis Show in Vegas||0.93|

 |Rockettes||500 or more a year for the summer intensive which since 2001,more than 75 participants have been hired from doing.||80 are needed so this percentage would be if all roles were being replaced but generally auditions are for cast replacements so the percentage would be less.||16%|

 |The Arts Centre of Coastal Carolina Production of A Chorus Line.||850||23||2.7%|

 THE MATH WORK – How I got to 10%

 To be able to give an answer to our article question, I averaged all the percentages of how many dancers obtained jobs or were accepted into schools and courses – not that scientific but it produced something if not a number to start conversations.